How the US Department of State checks applications and photos of participants of the Green Card Lottery

 At this stage, questionnaires with attached pictures of cats, cars, clouds, black squares, etc. are discarded.
 People usually submit such questionnaires in order to see how the site works, to practice before submitting their present application.

 The rules set fairly stringent requirements for the image of a person in a photograph: the size of the head, the eye level, the position of the head - its tilt and rotation, the background color are strictly stipulated.
 In this case, nothing is said about the ears, shoulders, hair, beard and mustache, make-up.

 Accordingly, we can expect that the program will check only what has been said.

-If the head in the photo is more or less than what is needed, turned to the right or left, raised or lowered, the eyes are higher or lower than it should be - the application will be rejected during the check.
-If the hair is not visible ears, shoulders are not on the same level, mustache and beard hide your mouth, but the proportions are met and the person looks directly into the camera - the application will be deemed fit.
+If the head in the photo is larger or smaller than necessary, turned to the right or left, raised or lowered, eyes higher or lower than it should be, the application will be rejected during verification.
+If the ears are not visible behind the hairdo, the shoulders are not at the same level, the mustache and beard hide the mouth, but the proportions are met and the person looks directly into the camera - the application will be recognized as valid.

 During this check, the correctness of the background and the absence of shadows on it are evaluated - the contours of the head should be clearly defined against the background.
 Shadows on the face can cause disqualification if the program because of them can not recognize some parts of the face.

 Preparing for the first stage of facial recognition

 Why are photos so thoroughly checked?
 The statement will not be a discovery: in order to increase your chance of winning in any lottery, the participant must submit several applications.
 This is prohibited by the DV lottery rules, but the temptation is great, and many people (and intermediary organizations) resort to various tricks to get around the ban.